sureshthite/create-server-in-nodejs/README.md

 # node.js-
-This is about - how to create server using node.js.
+About - how to create server using node.js.